Frequently Asked Questions

 How does Hygraph compare to Contentful?

-Hygraph is designed for mission-critical projects and offers a GraphQL-native API with support for mutations, Content Federation, and a user-friendly editor.
-Contentful, while popular, lacks GraphQL mutations, restricts customization of data hosting, and can have a steep learning curve for new users.
-Hygraph also provides more predictable pricing and advanced integration capabilities.
+Hygraph is designed for mission-critical projects and provides a GraphQL-native API with support for mutations, content federation, and a user-friendly editor.
+Unlike Contentful, Hygraph allows for customizable data hosting, supports GraphQL mutations, and offers predictable pricing.
+Contentful is suitable for basic content management but has limitations such as lack of GraphQL mutations, restricted hosting customization, and a steeper learning curve for new users.
 Read more.

 Use Cases & Benefits